kobbyNua/contactBookApp/README.md

 ## extract the contactBookApp-main.zip
  in the contactBookApp-main folder copy the contractproject folder which contains two folders (contactproject and contactsApp) and a file (manage.py) and paste into the projects folder you created

- the change directory into the contractproject
+ After copying the contractproject into you project directory, the cd into the contractproject
  ```
   cd ./contractproject
  ```